 (25) “RVS” means Rapid Visual Screening data collected by DOGAMI and published on their website.

-(26) “Seismic Assessment” means an assessment that evaluates one more facilities in a District according to the requirements set forth in OAR 581-027-0050.
+(26) “Seismic Assessment” means an assessment that evaluates one or more facilities in a District according to the requirements set forth in OAR 581-027-0050.

 (27) “State Matching Grant” means the grant funds provided by the State through the OSCIM Program to match the proceeds of a District’s Local GO Bonds.